GavinFrazar/infra/databases/README.md

 1. run `make up` to sync all config to the ec2 instance and start all databases
 1. run `make <database>-connect` to connect to a db via teleport.

+Some databases take some time to fully setup and configure (oracle and mongo to name the worst offenders).
+If connecting fails, take a look at the logs, e.g. `make oracle-logs` or `make logs` to see if the setup is failing.
+You probably just need to wait a bit for it to finish setup.

 ## Template files
 Don't try to edit these files:
 - teleport.yaml (built from teleport.tpl.yaml)